Health records: Providers

 Can I charge fees to access health records?

-Yes, but any fees you charge to cover the cost of preparing and copying the information for people are capped by heath records regulations.
+Yes, but any fees you charge to cover the cost of preparing and copying the information for people are capped by health records regulations.

 Can I refuse a request?